Ming Dynasty (1368 — 1644) — Epoch of All Round Prosperity

 Zhu Yuanzhang was a poor orphan and then a monk that begged for food for years; later he joined an uprising army in the late Yuan Dynasty, as a common soldier.
 He fought bravely there and married the love of his life Ma Xiuying.

 Soon, he started to recruit his army and kept winning.
 After his army defeated all other uprising forces, he built his Kingdom Ming in the city of Nanjing and claimed himself the Emperor.

 Zhu Yuanzhang, now the Hongwu Emperor (or Emperor Taizu of Ming), then sent his army to march northward to fight against the Yuan Empire.

 At the same time, the last emperor of the Yuan Dynasty Toghon Temür took his entire government and army, escaped northward till the outside of the Great Wall, and built another Kingdom named the Northern Yuan.

 Then Emperor Zhu Yuanzhang commanded his army to keep fighting against the Northern Yuan, several times.
 Until General Lan Yu eliminated the Golden Family and the main force of the Northern Yuan and achieved the final success.

 The new empire that he built was open-minded, independent, and prosperous, in which people could have stable, wealthy lives.

 The largest palatial architecture in the Medieval Era, The Forbidden City of Nanjing (about 101.
-35 million square meters), were constructed in the capital city soon.
+35 million square meters), was constructed in the capital city soon.

 Unearthed Stone Dragon Stigma of the Relic of The Forbidden City of Nanjing (Built in 1366 — 1392) of the Ming Dynasty — Nanjing Museum (Photo by Dongmaiying)

 Snatching the Throne and Changing of the Capital City

 Emperor Zhu Yuanzhang gave the throne to his grandson, a talented, nice young monarch.
 However, his fourth son did not satisfy with his power being taken away by this young monarch.